H3D-AstroA1/azure-cross-tenant-log-collection-guide/azure-cross-tenant-log-collection-execution.md

 === Next Steps ===

-1. Add users to the security group 'Lighthouse-CrossTenant-Admins'
+1. Verify users in the security group 'Lighthouse-CrossTenant-Admins'
 2. Update the Lighthouse parameters file with the values above
 3. Run the Azure Lighthouse deployment in the SOURCE tenant
 4. Configure diagnostic settings to send logs to the workspace